hashicorp/terraform-provider-vsphere/docs/resources/virtual_machine.md

 * `pci_device_id` - (Optional) List of host PCI device IDs in which to create PCI passthroughs.

-~> **NOTE:** Cloning requires vCenter Server and is not supported on direct ESXi host connections.
+* `shared_pci_device_id` - (Optional) A shared PCI device ID to create PCI passthrough.

 * `ovf_deploy` - (Optional) When specified, the virtual machine will be deployed from the provided OVF/OVA template.
 See [creating a virtual machine from an OVF/OVA template](#creating-a-virtual-machine-from-an-ovf-ova-template) for more information.

 * `replace_trigger` - (Optional) Triggers replacement of resource whenever it changes.

-For example, `replace_trigger = sha256(format("%s-%s",data.template_file.cloud_init_metadata.rendered,data.template_file.cloud_init_userdata.rendered))` will fingerprint the changes in cloud-init metadata and userdata templates.
+  For example, `replace_trigger = sha256(format("%s-%s",data.template_file.cloud_init_metadata.rendered,data.template_file.cloud_init_userdata.rendered))` will fingerprint the changes in cloud-init metadata and user-data templates.
 This will enable a replacement of the resource whenever the dependant template renders a new configuration.
 (Forces a replacement.)

 * `resource_pool_id` - (Required) The [managed object reference ID][docs-about-morefs] of the resource pool in which to place the virtual machine.
 See the [Virtual Machine Migration](#virtual-machine-migration) section for more information on modifying this value.